dmarmor/epichrome/README.md

 - Fixed a problem with Big Sur that prevented apps from opening when other apps were already running.

-- The built-in engine has been updated to Brave 1.1X.XX.

 *Check out the [**change log**](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG.md") for the full list.*